 Postemergence herbicides are applied after the weeds have emerged.
 Several postemergence herbicides can be used under greenhouse benches and on the floors.
 Contact herbicides are best applied to small seedlings.
 Large weeds will be burned but not killed.

 In addition to chemical herbicides, there are a few bioherbicides, natural-based herbicides that can be used by organic growers.
 Specific natural-based herbicides include acetic acid, citric acid, citrus oil, and clove oil (eugenol).
 These materials are postemergence, non-selective, contact herbicides that work in various ways, but basically disrupt cell membranes and cause plants to desiccate.
 They work best on young plants and multiple applications are usually needed to control reemerging or perennial weeds.
 Products are sold under several trade names and some are OMRI (Organic materials review institute) listed.
+For example, Avenger Weed Killer Concentrate (citrus oil) is OMRI approved and labeled for use in greenhouse.
 Growers who are seeking organic certification should consult with their local certifying agent to confirm that a particular product is permitted.
 Although bioherbicides are natural-based, they are not without risks.
 They may burn skin and eyes or cause nausea or other health affects.
 All label directions and precautions should be followed.

 Few chemical herbicides are labeled for use in greenhouses due to the potential for crop injury or death.
 Injury can occur from spray drift if fans are operating at the time of application.
 Injury can also occur from herbicides that are volatile (change from liquid to gas).
 Auxin-type herbicides such as turf herbicides containing 2,4D dicamba, and MCPP are very volatile and vapors can easily buildup within an enclosed greenhouse and injure desirable plants.
 These herbicides can cause very distinguishable injury symptoms that include cupping and strapping of plant foliage.
 Always be sure the chosen herbicide is labeled for use in the greenhouse and carefully follow label instructions and precautions.
 Use a dedicated sprayer that is clearly labeled for herbicide use only.
 If using herbicides outside, around a greenhouse, avoid using volatile herbicides that can easily enter the greenhouse ventilation system.